 What is so beautiful about homeowners’ personal property protection is that it applies worldwide.
 No matter where you go, your belongings are safe as long as they are properly written on your homeowner’s or renters’ insurance policy.

 No matter what, there is no personal property coverage under your Mexican Car Insurance policy.
 Please keep that in mind.
 In the event of car theft, the items within your car have no coverage under the policy.
 If the item is attached permanently to the car, coverage will apply.
 But the Garmen GPS unit?
 Not unless it’s a permanent fixture (like welded into your console).

-You may not be out of luck even if your homeowner or renters does not cover it.
+You may not be out of luck even if your homeowner or renters does not cover your personal property, and you don’t have renters or homeowners insurance.
 Many credit card issuers provide some kind of travel insurance, including reimbursement for items stolen out of vehicles.
 Once again, it is important to contact your credit card issuer before you leave for your trip.
 You will want to know which card you want to use for paying for items.

 MexInsurance.com® – providing quality Mexico Insurance online since 2003.